zerkz/HOTSBA/README.md

 HOTSBA is a informational tool to help you decide who to ban during draft, based upon heroes what your opponents and teammates play often.

+** Note: This Project is currently not maintained, and its functionality is limited due to the hiding of player names in Draft!
+However, if anyone still wants to use it for their teammates, you are welcome!

 ## Downloads
 * [Windows x64](https://goo.gl/WVWLUi)
 * [OS X](https://goo.gl/XB5SYt)